Open-Xchange-Frontend/shared-grunt-config/README.md

 In order to build local less files against more themes, those will also be looked up from directories specified in the `appserver.prefixes` array (local.conf).

-Because of some limitations in grunt, those only relative paths can be considered for this lookup.
+Because of some limitations in grunt, only relative paths can be considered for this lookup.

 ## Development tasks (optional)